216vignesh/dataviz-project-template-proposal/README.md

 Link to dataset : https://catalog.data.gov/dataset/air-quality

-## Questions & Tasks
+## Questions & Accomplishments

-The following tasks and questions will drive the visualization and interaction decisions for this project:
+The following accomplishments and questions will drive the visualization and interaction decisions for this project:

  * How do NO2 levels vary across different regions over time?
-   We need to explore spatial and temporal trends in air quality data, focusing on NO2 levels for various areas
- * Can users compare NO2 level across different regions within a specific timeframe?
-   Task is to enable users to select regions on map and visualize NO2 or other parameters over the period.
+   A time series graph has been implemented which shows the variation of NO2 levels as well as other parameters over time.
+Users need to select the regions on the map for which they need to see the variation of several parameters over time and also the parameter they       want to visualize

  * What is the impact of selecting different air quality criteria?
    The task is to explore how the choice of criteria influences the understanding of air quality in different areas.
+The visualization shows how different parameters like NO2 level, Deaths due to PM2.5, etc. has affected the city over time.

  * How user-friendly and intuitive is the interactive visualization for non-expert users?
    This task focuses on assessing the usability of the interactive visualization, ensuring that it is accessible to all.
+The visualization is user friendly and helps to navigate to the graphs easily and also understand the graph in much detail.

 ## Sketches